xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 Last but not least we studied the most starred repositories and mapped these repositories to their languages comparing the average count of stars for each language.

-To get hold of and study this data we used several platforms like running [Apache Zeppelin](https://zeppelin.apache.org/) on Amazon EMR querying data from S3 as well as querying Google BigQuery's data directly and processing it with a local Zeppelin instance.

 ### TODO: Commit maps:
 	* Show maps with dropdown to switch between them